Abigail’s Party (1977) dir. Mike Leigh

 w/ Marianne Sagebrecht, CCH Pounder, Jack Palance, George Aguilar, Christine Kaufmann, Monica Calhoun, Darron Flagg, G. Smokey Campbell, Apesanahkwat, Mark Daneri, Hans Stadlbauer

 Before turning his hand to cinema, Percy Adlon made well over 100 documentaries for Bavarian TV, forming a production company with his wife Eleanor in 1978.
-Bagdad Cafe, the second in their trilogy featuring Marianne Sägebrecht, proved an international hit, grossing over thee million in the US alone.
+Bagdad Cafe, the second in their trilogy featuring Marianne Sägebrecht, proved an international hit, grossing over three million in the US alone.
 Not near enough to compete with the year’s blockbusters, but enough to become available to rent even in my small hometown.
 The opening scene offers us a marriage-ending fight between German tourists (Sägebrecht, Stadlbauer) in the Mojave Desert, a montage of odd angles, jerky pacing, unexpected colors, and lights-in-sky mystery.
-The hausfrau, Jasmin, leaves her husband, walking until she comes to the titular cafe-motel where African-American owner Brenda (Pounder), all bluster and growl in an apron, has also just split up with her husband.
+The hausfrau, Jasmin, leaves her husband, walking until she comes to the titular cafe-motel where African-American owner Brenda (CCH Pounder), all bluster and growl in an apron, has also just split up with her husband.
 Jasmin and Brenda don’t know what they have in common as Jasmin rents a room; they only know how totally foreign they seem to each other.
-The few residents and cafe employees, as well as Brenda’s kids, make for a quirky chaos and yet the cafe is still the only place around for miles, a place wide and bright with longing, a longing heightened by the recurring theme song that cries “I-I-I-I am caaahling you.”
+The few residents and cafe employees, as well as Brenda’s kids, make for a quirky chaos.
+The cafe is the only place around for miles, a place wide and bright with longing, a longing heightened by the recurring theme song that cries “I-I-I-I am caaahling you.”
 The ensuing arc of the story toward harmonious community is too perfect, really, trading out experimental style for feel-good magic and a finale better suited to a musical.
 Nonetheless, this structure from weird to uplifting may well have been key to the film’s popularity, helping to broaden people’s sense of film without leaving them alienated.
-Even when the film tumbles into idealism, the Adlons thankfully pull back to offer with something subtle.
+Even when the film tumbles into idealism, the Adlons thankfully pull back for subtlety.
 Veteran actor Jack Palance brings an understated quality to the film with his performance as a cowboy who paints increasingly nude portraits of Jasmin.
 By the way, the first movie in the Adlons’ Sägebrecht trilogy is Zuckerbaby (1985) and the third, my favorite, is Rosalie Goes Shopping (1989).
 A short-lived sitcom version of Bagdad Cafe starred Jean Stapleton and Whoopi Goldberg.
 As for CCH Pounder, she makes the most of her supporting roles (ER, West Wing, Orphan) but she has never had another chance to shine like she does in Bagdad Cafe.

 Being There (1979) dir.
 Hal Ashby